MDEGroup/CITRICplus/wiki/path.md

 The available transformations in this project are:

- - T1  PathExp \rightarrow PetriNet
+ - T1  PathExp --> PetriNet
- - T2  PetriNet \rightarrow XML
+ - T2  PetriNet --> XML
- - T3  PetriNet \rightarrow XML
+ - T3  PetriNet --> XML
  - T4  It is the transformation resulting from a mutation of T1 where all the rule concerning the __State__ element in the __PathExp__ metamodel has been removed.

 The available semantic importance model is: